 Use a hammer to lightly tap the fretwire into the slot, until the crown of the fret contacts the wood surface.

-HINT: Tap one end of the wire in, then the other end, finally the middle.
-Be sure to not overwork the wire.
+HINT: Tap one end of the wire in first, then the other end, and finally the middle.
+DO NOT OVERWORK THE WIRE!
 You should be able to install each fret with four or five taps, total.